Disidente87/agro-vec/FARCASTER_DEPLOYMENT.md

 1. Check the test page: `/test-frame`
 2. Review browser console logs
-3. Verify frame metadata in page source
+3. Verify manifest accessibility: `/.well-known/farcaster.json`
-4. Test with Farcaster's frame validator
+4. Test with Farcaster's Mini App validator

-The implementation follows Farcaster's best practices and should resolve the preview issue you were experiencing.
+The implementation follows Farcaster's Mini App best practices and should resolve the preview issue you were experiencing.